imagej/imagej.github.io/_pages/BoneJ.md

 -   Some of these values are saved in your preferences
 -   Your operating system and Java version are reported in the user agent ID

-#### What does the report look like?

-Data are collated with the Analytics report already used to track hits on bonej.org.

 #### For what is the data used?

 So far, BoneJ has been supported mainly by grants to scientists.
 We wish to create quantitative reports that detail how much BoneJ is being used in the community, so that decisions to fund further development can be made rationally.